-The problem has a long history which goes back to the pioneering works ([79], [76]), and was more recently revised and revitalized by [62] and [78].
-At the same time, applications to many domains ranging from image processing to shape reconstruction or urban planning were developed, see a survey in [80].
+The problem has a long history which goes back to the pioneering works [76] and [72], and was more recently revised and revitalized by [56] and [75].
+At the same time, applications to many domains ranging from image processing to shape reconstruction or urban planning were developed, see a survey in [77].

-We are interested in transportation problems with a cost coming from optimal control, i.e. from minimizing an integral quadratic cost, among trajectories that are subject to differential constraints coming from a control system.
-The optimal transport problem in this setting borrows methods from control and at the same time helps understanding optimal control because it is a more regular problem.
-The case of controllable affine control systems without drift (in which case the cost is the sub-Riemannian distance) is studied in [43], [41] and [20].
-This is a new topic in the team, starting with the arrival of L. Rifford and the PhD of A. Hindawi, whose goal is to tackle the problem of systems with drift.
-See new results in section 6.10.
+We are interested in optimal transport problems with a cost coming from optimal control, i.e. coming from minimizing an integral quadratic cost, among trajectories that are subject to differential constraints coming from a control system, and also in using geometric control methods in general transport problems [55].
+The case of controllable affine control systems without drift (in which case the cost is the sub-Riemannian distance) is studied in [36], [34], [58].
+Systems with drift are the topic of A. Hindawi's PhD.